izguenther6/Portfolio/README.md

 # Portfolio Overview 🌀🤠❗️

-* below is a brief summary of my past/present work with links to work samples
+* below is a brief summary of past/present projects
 * you can also navigate through the folders above on your own!

 ## Current Projects